The kitchen floor is probably one of the largest surfaces in your home, so kitchen flooring ideas are always worth some thought and attention.

 Cork stoppers may be more familiar to you as corks in a wine bottle or pegboard, but the eco-friendly material can also be used as flooring.

-Cork is a natural and durable material that will look great in a variety of kitchen decors, adding a soft, natural look to modern kitchens or blending in with the charm of a country kitchen.
+Cork is a natural and durable material that looks great in various kitchen decors.
+It adds a soft, natural look to modern kitchens or blends in with the charm of a country kitchen.

-It is especially good for kitchen flooring ideas as it provides a comfortable cushiony feel underfoot.
-Cork needs a finish to protect it from spills and, like hardwood, can be refinished if repairs are required.
+Cork is especially good for kitchen flooring, providing a comfortable, cushiony feel underfoot.
+It needs a finish to protect it from spills, and like hardwood, it can be refinished if repairs are required.

 Source Reclaimed Wood for a Rustic, Country Look

-Reclaimed wood floors are not only full of charm, character, and history but buying something reclaimed is environmentally friendly and in line with today’s recycling trend.
+Reclaimed wood floors are full of charm, character, and history, but buying something reclaimed is environmentally friendly and in line with today’s recycling trend.

 You can’t be more eco-friendly than buying reclaimed wood flooring.
 It is environmentally friendly and will be sourced relatively locally, and Reuse reduces landfills and limits the need to plunder resources from the earth.

-The rescue has generally not traveled far, so it has a relatively tiny carbon footprint.
+The rescue has generally not traveled far and has a relatively tiny carbon footprint.

 Choose Terrazzo for Contemporary Kitchen Flooring Ideas

-Porcelain stoneware is by far the most popular material these days because it is sturdy, non-porous, highly resistant to stains and scratches, goes well with underfloor heating, and comes in a wide variety of designs, colors, and formats.
+Porcelain stoneware is the most popular material because it is sturdy, non-porous, highly resistant to stains and scratches, goes well with underfloor heating, and comes in various designs, colors, and formats.

 Porcelain tiles in stone, wood, cement, and terrazzo effect stand out; it’s crazy how faithful some reproductions are.